Cylindrical model structures: Acknowledgements

-\begin{section}{Monoidal category theory preliminaries} In \ref{StructuresUponAnIntervalSection} we will introduce the notion of an interval in a monoidal category $\cl{A}$.
-Under natural hypotheses a structured interval in $\cl{A}$ will give rise to a structured cylinder and a structured co-cylinder in $\cl{A}$.
+\begin{chapter}{Monoidal category theory preliminaries} In \ref{StructuresUponAnIntervalChapter} we shall introduce the notion of an interval in a monoidal category $\cl{A}$.
+Under natural hypotheses, a structured interval in $\cl{A}$ will give rise to a structured cylinder and a structured co-cylinder in $\cl{A}$.

-For an interval in $\cl{A}$ to yield a co-cylinder in $\cl{A}$ we will have need of the notion of an exponentiable object of $\cl{A}$.
-As we will not assume that our monoidal structures are symmetric, there are two possible definitions.
-We now explain the terminology that we have chosen to adopt.
+We shall need the notion of an exponentiable object of $\cl{A}$.
+There are two possible definitions, as we shall not assume that our monoidal structures are symmetric.
+We make the following choice.

 \begin{assum} Let $(\cl{A},\otimes)$ be a monoidal category.
 Let $1$ denote its unit object, and let $\lambda$ denote its natural isomorphism \ar{- \otimes 1, {-.}} \end{assum}